What is a Treasury bond?

 - Bonds, which tend to be less prone to big price swings than stocks, are a great way to keep investment portfolio assets in safety mode, an investment strategy known as capital preservation.
 Treasury bonds are widely considered a risk-free investment, as they have extremely low odds of default since they are backed fully by the U.S. government.

 - Investors should understand that even U.S. government bonds have interest rate risk.
-That is, if market interest rates rise, the prices of these bonds will fall.
+That is, if market interest rates rise, the prices of these bonds will fall, as they have throughout 2022.

 T-bond tax implications